leobudima/elogii-blog/content/how-to-prevent-late-deliveries.md

 The longer it takes to get products to shoppers, the longer the shipping delays.

-We already mentioned manual order processing as one example of logistical inefficency.
+We already mentioned manual order processing as one example of logistical inefficiency.

 Others Include: